6 Genius Tips for Keeping Ground Coffee Fresh

 Pick the Perfect Container

 The best coffee storage containers are airtight.
 You also want to make sure that the material is sturdy and won’t transfer any flavors or odors to the grounds.
-Ceramic or metal are the best choices, but glass works well, too, as long as your storage spot is out of the sun.
+Ceramic and metal are the best choices, but glass works well too if your storage spot is out of the sun.

 Buy Less

 Coffee is one of the items you want to avoid buying in bulk.
-For peak freshness, finish your grounds in 1-2 weeks.
+For peak freshness, finish your grounds in one to two weeks.
 Any longer and they’ll begin to lose their flavor.
-Instead of stocking up for months, we recommend buying a small bag of your favorite beans more frequently.
+Instead of stocking up for months, we recommend buying small bags of the best coffee beans more frequently.

 Shop Local